 http://www.ncbi.nlm.nih.gov/pmc/articles/PMC3139109/

-Olfactory Reference Syndrome: Problematic Preoccupation with Perceived Body Odor, by Katharine A. Phillips, M.D., published in the OCD Newsletter https://iocdf.org/expert-opinions/olfactory-reference-syndrome-problematic-preoccupation-with-perceived-body-odor/
+Olfactory Reference Syndrome: Problematic Preoccupation with Perceived Body Odor, by Katharine A. Phillips, M.D., published in the International OCD Foundation’s Newsletter https://iocdf.org/expert-opinions/olfactory-reference-syndrome-problematic-preoccupation-with-perceived-body-odor/

 I've been evaluating and treating people with ORS for more than 25 years.
-If you'd like to see me for a one-time evaluation so I can give you treatment recommendations, or if you live in New York State and would like to see me for ongoing treatment, please call the Weill Cornell Psychiatry Specialty Center at 646-962-2820, email me at kap9161@med.cornell.edu (all lower case), or contact us.
+If you'd like to see me for a one-time evaluation so I can give you treatment recommendations, or if you live in New York State, Connecticut, or New Jersey and would like to see me for ongoing treatment, please call the Weill Cornell Psychiatry Specialty Center at 646-962-2820, email me at kap9161@med.cornell.edu (all lower case), or contact us.

 Photo credit: Sander van der Wel.
 Foter.
 CC BY-SA (young man)